ChunbiaoZhu/FBP/README.md

-# FBP
+# Robust Saliency Detection via Fusing Foreground and Background Priors
-Robust Saliency Detection via Fusing Foreground and Background Priors
+Source code will be pubished soon.